Sydney’s emptiest suburbs

-Negative gearing is creating “perverse outcomes” that see housing left empty and affordability eroded in Sydney’s most sought-after suburbs, a new report has claimed.
+Negative gearing is creating “perverse outcomes” that sees housing left empty and affordability eroded in Sydney’s most sought-after suburbs, a new report claims.

 According to Fairfax outlets, a new report from the UNSW City Futures Research Centre has claimed up to 90,000 properties are sitting empty in some of Sydney’s most desirable suburbs.